Last updated: June 23, 2026

 Act as though the reset button on your simulator has been disabled.

-• If you violate your strategy rules in the simulator, punish yourself by pausing trading for 24 hours.
-If you cannot maintain discipline when the money is fake, you will fail when it is real.
+- If you violate your strategy rules in the simulator, pause trading for 24 hours.
+If you cannot maintain discipline in simulated conditions, live trading will be significantly more challenging.

-When you finally fund a live account, do not immediately deploy your full capital.
-Start with a tiny fraction.
+If you choose to open a live account, do not immediately deploy your full capital.
+Start with a small amount.

 Frequently Asked Questions (FAQ)